grafana/grafana-infinity-datasource/docs/sources/query/backend.md

 # Backend Parser

 Backend parser for infinity is introduced in version 1.0.0.
-Setting the parser to backend in your query editor will allow you to use features such as `alerting`, `grafana expressions` ,`recorded queries`, `enterprise query caching` and `public dashboards`.
+Setting the parser to backend in your query editor will allow you to use features such as `alerting`, `grafana expressions` ,`recorded queries`, `enterprise query caching` and `shared dashboards`.

 > Support for backend parser is available for JSON from version 1.0.0.
 > Support for backend parser is available for CSV/TSV/GraphQL from version 1.1.0.